afroniquely/ShaeApp/README.md

 ### In a nutshell:
 > A private and exclusive social photo sharing app that allows designers and design lovers to share existing quotable images and QOTD snippets to any social media network they'd like.
+The hub is a supplement to an existing website, geared at creating community around similar interests: design and social connection.
+Aim of the app is to help users promote the site by sharing images that should include a link back to the private hub so others can sign up too.

 ### User Story
 * As a user I expect to be greated with a homepage where I can choose to signup or login to an existing account